 To apply, you must be a currently enrolled, degree-seeking undergraduate UW-Eau Claire student.
-You must be in good academic standing and have a cumulative GPA of 3.0.
+You need to be in good standing (academic, financial and conduct) and have a cumulative GPA of 3.0.
 You must maintain enrollment and continue to meet the academic standing and GPA requirements the semester prior to departure.
 Students must be at a sophomore level by the time of the program start.
 Kansai Gaidai, however, does prefer that students have at least 2 years of college level coursework completed by the time of the program.
 Previous Japanese language study is strongly recommended, but not necessary.
 Students who do have prior Japanese language do seem to get more out of the program.

 Four courses, including Japanese, are the minimum required semester load.
 You may register for a maximum of five courses.
 Serious students of Japanese should strongly consider taking a Kanji and Readings course in conjunction with their Japanese course.

 All students are required to take the appropriate level of Japanese for 5 credits, which will come back to UWEC at the appropriate Japanese language level.
 Students can also take the elective courses of Kanji and Readings for 3 credits, which will come back as elective credit.

 There is also a choice of Asian Studies courses taught in English.
 These classes change frequently.
 For a complete and up to date course listing, please visit the Kansai Gaidai website http://www.kansaigaidai.ac.jp/asp/03_academics/06.html